PikasXYZ/OpenAI-convenient-chatBOT/README.md

 This project is a Colab notebook that integrates with the ChatGPT-3.5 API to act as a chatBOT, which is not only convenient but also useful.
 The notebook includes built-in keywords in both English and Chinese that you can select to quickly start a chat.
 Chat records will be saved in "docx" format and stored in the your Google Drive folder, which makes it easier to read when not login in .
 If there're existing chat records in the folder, they'll be listed for you to choose and continue the conversation seamlessly.
 And what's more, you can even send your chat records toward friends to read or to continue your conversation seamlessly.
 <a href="https://colab.research.google.com/drive/1Q8BsKiMaxeR2mDXqHaCOYaUPqD7SFO6t?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="google colab logo"></a>
+ ㅤ
 ### :star: If this project is helpful to you, please help star this repo.
 Thanks! :hugs:
+ ㅤ
 ## Preparison
+ ㅤ

-To use this project, you need a Google account for accessing to your Google Drive, along with one (or more) ChatGPT-3.5 API key stored row by row in a txt named `ChatGPT_API_keys.txt` in any folder of your Google Drive.
+To use this project, please copy your ChatGPT API key first.
+Otherwise, you need a Google account for accessing to your Google Drive, along with one (or more) ChatGPT-3.5 API key stored row by row in a txt named `ChatGPT_API_keys.txt` in any folder of your Google Drive.

+ ㅤ
 <p align="center">
   <img src="pic/ChatGPT_API_keys.jpg" width=500>
   <br>